usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 1. Fork the `{{ cookiecutter.project_slug }}` repo on GitHub.

-2. Clone your fork locally:
+1. Clone your fork locally:

     ```bash
     git clone git@github.com:your_name_here/{{ cookiecutter.project_name }}.git
     ```

+    If the repo includes submodules, you can add them either with the initial close using:

+    ```bash
+    git clone --recursive-submodules git@github.com:your_name_here/{{ cookiecutter.project_name }}.git
+    ```

+    or after the clone using

+    ```bash
+    cd {{ cookiecutter.project_name }}
+    git submodule update --init --recursive
+    ```

-3. Create development environment.
+1. Create development environment.
 Using the `make` will install a development version using mamba.

     ```bash
     make mamba-dev
     ```

-4. Initiate pre-commit with:
+1. Initiate pre-commit with:

     ```bash
     pre-commit init